ORI299/telegram-AStockBot/README.md

 # active command
-### this command will show you the top 10/number you pick stocks that has the must big change
+### this command will show you the top 10 (or any amount that you will choose) of stocks with the must big change.

 ```python
                                                  date 19/07/2021